chrisallenflow/camunda-sb-messaging-example/README.md

 For each message, there will be a source file for the following:

-- Source Interface.
-This defines an output channel for publishing a message to a topic.
+- **Source Interface.**  This defines an output channel for publishing a message to a topic.
-- Sink Interface.
+- **Sink Interface**.
 This defines an input channel for subscribing to a topic to receive messages.
-- Publisher class.
+- **Publisher class**.
 Implementation of Source interface.
-- Subscriber class.
+- **Subscriber class**.
 Implementation of Sink interface.

+Other notable source files:

-- Camunda Delegate classes that publish messages to the queue.
+- **Camunda Delegate classes** that publish messages to the queue.
 These classes will inject implementations of the defined Source interfaces, so make them available in the execute() method.
-- application.yaml.
-This will associate topic names to defined channels.
+- **application.yaml.**  This will associate topic names to defined channels.
-- messageExampleCollaboration.bpmn.
+- **messageExampleCollaboration.bpmn**.
 The collaboration diagram containing three processes.

 ## How to use it?